-CLIFFORD.-On the 2nd instant, at 281, Convamore-road, Joseph Thomas, beloved husband of Margaret Clifford, and dearly-loved son of Mr. and Mrs. Clifford, and brother of Jim, in his 36th year.
-Interment at Scarthoe-road Cemetery on Thursday, preceded by a service In St. John's Church at 1.30 p.m.-271, Wellington-street, Grimsby.
+CLIFFORD.
+Joseph 181, Convamore-road, Joseph 181, Convamore-road, Joseph Margaret CLIFFORD .- On the 2nd Instant, at Thomas. beloved husband Clifford, and dearly-loved son of Mr. and Mrs. Clifford, and brother of Jim, in his 36th year.
+Interment at Scarthoe-road Cemetery on Thursday, preceded by a service In St. John's Church at 1.30 p.m.-271 Wellington-street, Grimsby.
+T

-Naval headstone for James's son Joseph Clifford at Scartho Road Cemetery.
+Road Cemetery.
 (With thanks to Paul Fenwick)